 However, those visions of sugarplums and dollar signs dancing in your head might not be in your immediate future — or at least not the first season.

-Last year, Lucas Pulvermacher decided to add a light-hanging business to his busy lawn care enterprise near Oshkosh, Wisconsin.
+In 2017, Lucas Pulvermacher decided to add a light-hanging business to his busy lawn care enterprise near Oshkosh, Wisconsin.